AndEb88/Message-Generator/README.md

 # Message-Generator

 ## Description
-CodeCademy protfolio project for praticing JavaScipt and Git
+CodeCademy portfolio project for praticing JavaScipt and Git

 ## Functions
 Displays one random message